Suspended NDTL gets back WADA recognition: Sports Minister Anurag Thakur reveals | Health

 - India

-Sports Minister Anurag Thakur on Thursday said that the World Anti-Doping Agency has restored the accreditation of the National Dope Testing Laboratory (NDTL), which was suspended in 2019 because of its failure to meet global standards.
+Sports Minister Anurag Thakur on Thursday said that the World Anti-Doping Agency (WADA) has restored the accreditation of the National Dope Testing Laboratory (NDTL), which was suspended in 2019 because it failed to comply with global standards.

 ''National Dope Testing Laboratory (NDTL) regains the World Anti-Doping Agency (WADA) accreditation,'' Thakur posted on his official Twitter page.